Sum-RED/nodeExpressMongoJade/README.md

-# nodeExpressSqlite3Jade
+# nodeExpressMongoJade

-A basic example showcasing an sqlite3 Database with server side rendering
+A basic example showcasing an Mongo Database with server side rendering

 ## Installation